#ProtectMyPublicMedia

 There are many ways to show your support for MPR.

-3. Tune in, log on and engage with your favorite MPR content
+4. Tune in, log on and engage

 Show your support for public media by tuning in to MPR News, The Current, YourClassical MPR every day on the radio, podcast, web, apps, and social media.

-4. Make a Donation
+5. Make a donation

 Donations to MPR support trusted journalism, music discovery, and community conversation for all – no matter where you live or how you listen.
 From the broadcast to the podcast, on-air and online, gifts from individuals power everything you find at MPR.
 Make a donation today.